1. Introduction & Scope

 15.3 When you leave our website or otherwise engage with third-parties, we would urge you to read the privacy notice of every website you visit to ensure you are fully informed of all data processing activities connected with the services you receive from us.

-16. Transfers outside the EU
+16. Transfers outside the UK and EU

 16.1.
-We may also be required to transfer your personal data outside the EU.
-The GDPR restricts data transfers to countries outside the EEA in order to ensure that the level of data protection afforded to individuals by the GDPR is not undermined.
+We may also be required to transfer your personal data outside the UK.
+The GDPR restricts data transfers to countries outside the UK and EEA in order to ensure that the level of data protection afforded to individuals by the GDPR is not undermined.
 We transfer personal data originating in one country across borders when we transmit, send, view or access that data in or to a different country.

 16.2.1. the European Commission has issued a decision confirming that the country to which we transfer the personal data ensures an adequate level of protection for the data subjects’ rights and freedoms;